 Debbie returned to the U.S. and shared her passionate story with friends, family, church members, and the media.
 One month from that fateful day in the summer of 2008, Debbie and Bill Harvey launched a non-profit named Helping Haitian Angels and raised enough money to provide medical care, shelter, food, and clean water for the children they found in Dekle, Haiti.

 Helping Haitian Angels is a growing 501(c)(3) non-profit Christian organization providing complete care for the children of the Kay AnjD’ayiti™ (Angel House of Haiti) in Dekle, Haiti.

 For more information about HHA visit http://www.helpinghaitianangels.org

-January 5th-12th: We are sending 6 individuals to serve in various ways around the village, and build relationships with HHA.
-They will be the first team to stay in the new volunteer housing, and get to see the progress of the transitional homes, which we sponsored with our Christmas 2015 offering!
+January 5th-12th, 2018: We are sending a team to serve in various ways around the village, and build relationships with the children at HHA.
+The team will be staying in the new volunteer housing, and get to see the kitchen we sponsored with our Easter 2017 offering!